SelfCheckout94/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+-It's used on the returning function because it's reaching into the parent's scope for value

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+.The argument of "Dan will always be the same but the number that is rolled could be diffrerent

 c.
 What is the lexical scope of `newRoll`?
+-newRoll can only be called up for value from within the function it's in

 ### Task 3 - Stretch Goals